 HTTP provides clear rules for how a client and server communicate.
 We'll cover HTTP itself in a technical article later.
 For now, just be aware of these things:

-- Only clients can make HTTP requests, and then only to servers.
-Servers can only respond to a client's HTTP request.
+- Usually only clients make HTTP requests, and only to servers.
+Servers respond to a client's HTTP request.
 A server can also populate data into a client cache, in advance of it being requested, through a mechanism called server push.

 - When requesting a file via HTTP, clients must provide the file's URL.